Prevent the Windows 11 24H2 Update (or Later Update) from Being Installed on Your Computer

 There is a method you can use to prevent Windows from upgrading to the latest feature update build until it’s actually mandatory.
 Microsoft will push out these updates via Windows Update when they are first available but most of the time you have the option to ignore them until they are forced upon you.
 In this article, we will be showing you how to prevent the Windows 24H2 update (or other updates) from being installed on your computer.

-When you see the Windows Update double arrow icon with a blue dot, that means there is an optional update available.
-When the dot is yellow, that is a required update, or it can also mean that your computer needs to be restarted after some updates that were actually applied.
+When you look at your taskbar and see the Windows Update double arrow icon with a small blue dot, that means there is an optional update currently available for your machine.
+When that specific dot turns yellow, that indicates a strictly required update is pending installation.
+It can also mean that your computer desperately needs to be restarted after some routine background updates were actually applied to the system.

-When you go to the Windows Update settings, you will see what updates are ready to be installed, including any optional updates such as the 24H2 or later updates.
-Once the feature update is mandatory, it will then get installed just like any other update.
-If you are not paying attention and choose to apply all the updates that are shown, then you might end up applying the update before you are ready to and before it’s required.
+When you navigate directly to the Windows Update settings menu, you will clearly see what updates are currently ready to be installed.
+This list includes any optional feature updates such as the 24H2 or later builds.
+Once the feature update becomes mandatory from Microsoft, it will then get installed just like any other standard security patch.
+If you are not paying close attention and choose to manually apply all the updates shown, you might easily end up applying the massive feature update before you are truly ready.

-To prevent the 24H2 or other newer updates from being applied, we will be using a simple registry edit to do so.
-This can only be used for feature updates and not to block other types of updates.
+To successfully prevent the 24H2 or other newer feature updates from being applied, we will be using a very simple registry edit.
+Keep in mind this trick can only be used for major feature updates and will absolutely not block other types of routine security patches.
+To apply this registry change quickly, we have provided a custom registry file for you that you can simply import into your computer.
+You can easily download the required zip file containing these specific registry files right here.
 We also have an article explaining how to pause Windows Updates for longer than 5 weeks, if you want to block Windows Updates altogether.

 Windows Registry Editor Version 5.00